-Persistent rainfall led to a house flooding in Apperley Bridge
+Persistent rainfall led to a house flooding in Apperley Bridge and impassable

 roads with warnings issued about how to cope with floodwater.

 Firefighters from Rawdon were called out late on Monday to a house in Apperley Bridge after water seeping into the floor played havoc with the electrics.

 Firefighters spent two hours pumping water out from underneath the house in Little Park.